 Building Bridges Social and Emotional Literacy Program

-The Building Bridges – Social and Emotional Literacy Program is an empathy building curriculum project generously sponsored by Enmax and is designed for students in kindergarten – grade three.
+The Building Bridges – Social and Emotional Literacy Program is an empathy building curriculum project generously sponsored by Enmax, and is designed for students in Kindergarten through Grade Three.

-Building Bridges teaches social and emotional literacy skills at the elementary level as a method of violence prevention and promoting healthy relationships.
-Each grade level has three sections: people, domestic animals and the environment.
-The lessons in the program are developmentally appropriate and scaffolded so that students can building on the strategies they have learned in the previous year.
+Building Bridges teaches social and emotional literacy skills at the elementary level as a method of violence prevention and promotion of healthy relationships.
+Each grade level has three sections: People, Domestic Animals, and The Environment.
+The lessons in the program are developmentally appropriate and scaffolded so that students can continue building on the strategies they have learned in the previous year.

 Each Building Bridges package includes a story, a selection of 20 lessons, and a number of learning activities.
 All of the necessary tools have been provided in order for you to independently implement this curriculum in your classroom.
 All of the lessons in this program connect to learning expectations and outcomes outlined in the Alberta Learning Curriculum for each specific grade level.
 In an effort to get the Building Bridges program into the hands of educators more efficiently, we have removed the previous fee.
 You are able to choose a package for Kindergarten, Grade 1, Grade 2, Grade 3, or all four grade levels.